Transfer:

 Benefits When you Convert DVD to mp4 (Digitized)

-- mp4s can be played on most modern devices.
+- Mp4 plays on most modern devices.

 - They can’t break.